replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ```bash
 cd ../../..
 ```
-Now to set your environment variables:
+If you haven't already, set your environment variables:

 ```bash
 export REPLICATED_APP=...